johnantonn/ai-refs/README.md

-# Recommended reads for Artificial Intelligence
+# References for Artificial Intelligence
-A list of acclaimed books, publications and articles that I found influencial during my AI studies.
+A list of books, publications and articles that I found influencial during my AI studies.

 ## Books
 |:books:|